Founded by a Former ChefTested in a Real Home KitchenUnbiased & IndependentRead by 1M+ Home Brewers

 Can I make espresso with any coffee beans?

 You can make espresso with any coffee beans you prefer.
 Still, some roasts and blends are designed specifically for espresso and produce very favorable results.
-Nonetheless, most beans will work perfectly fine for making a decent shot of espresso, even if they are light roast.

 They create most of the magic that allows you to enjoy a nice, creamy shot of espresso.